216 North Brand Boulevard

 about Moss Theater

 LACO’s Westside Connections chamber music series moves to the new state-of-the-art 344-seat Ann and Jerry Moss Theater at New Roads School located in The Herb Alpert Educational Village in Santa Monica.
-This year, the innovative LACO chamber music series invites you to take a look at the connections between music and our City of Angels..
+This year, the innovative LACO chamber music series invites you to take a look at the connections between music and architecture.

 Parking is available at The Ann and Jerry Moss Theater.
 The entrance to the parking lot is located on Olympic Blvd., after S Centinela Ave.
 The driveway entrance is marked with an orange sign that says “New Roads School”.
 Spaces in the parking lot are limited, but street parking is also available on Nebraska Ave after 6 pm.